 3Department of Plant Sciences, Oxford University, South Parks Road, OX1 3RB, UK;

-5South African National Biodiversity Institute, Kirstenbosch Botanical Gardens, Cape Town, South Africa;
+4Department of Zoology and Institute for Coastal and Marine Research, Nelson Mandela University, Port Elizabeth, South Africa;

+5Softfrog cc, Port Elizabeth, South Africa;

+6Royal Society for the Protection of Birds

+7Ichthyology Department, Rhodes University, Prince Alfred St, Grahamstown, 6139, South Africa, Grahamstown, South Africa;

-7Centre for Ecology and Conservation, University of Exeter, Cornwall Campus, Penryn, TR10 9FE, Cornwall, UK
+8Centre for Ecology and Conservation, University of Exeter, Cornwall Campus, Penryn, TR10 9FE, Cornwall, UK

 ABSTRACT

+Birgus latro plays a significant role in recycling nutrients in ecosystems, but has been extirpritated from most of its range throughout the Indian Ocean Islands.
+The shortage of information on B. latro has left this species classified as Data Deficient on the IUCN’s Red List, and consequently limited resources are available for conservation efforts.
+Information on the spatiotemporal dynamics and demography of this species will provide critical information to improve knowledge of the species in an effort to address its IUCN Red List status.

-in the Seychelles, hosts a large and unexploited Birgus latro population.
-We present for the first time the demography and spatial and temporal dynamics of this population, studied from 2007 to 2016 (nine years).
-We found that Aldabra has a population size between 4314 and 88,872 B. latro which has remained largely stable over the study period.
-The population exhibited high spatial and temporal variability in density, size and sex ratio over this time period and with associations with the lunar cycle.
-Aldabra’s B. latro population is heavily male-biased (3:1 male to female) and is sexually dimorphic, with males attaining larger sizes than females.
-Male and female B. latro moulted at different times of the year and reproduction was recorded during the wet season (December–March) and in synchrony with the phase of the moon..
-Overall, our results indicate that Aldabra represents an important refuge for B. latro and has the potential to repopulate other protected areas in the Western Indian Ocean where populations have declined substantially.
+Aldabra, an atoll in the Seychelles, has an unexploited and protected population of Birgus latro .
+We aimed to quantify the demography and spatio-temporal dynamics ofa large and unexploited population of B. latro at Aldabra Atoll from 2007 to 2016 (nine years).
+Based on results from a relatively small study area on the atoll, we coarsely extrapolated population numbers to bebetween 4314 and 88,872 individuals with numbers within the study area being largely stable over the study period.
+The population exhibited high spatial and temporal variability in density, size and sex ratio over this time period and in association with the lunar cycle.
+Aldabra’s B. latro population is strongly male-biased (3:1 male to female), as elsewhere, and is sexually dimorphic, with males (often reaching over xx.x kg) attaining much larger sizes than females (often reaching over ..).
+Males and females moulted at different times of the year and the breeding season overlapped with the region’s wet season (December–March), and in synchrony with the phase of the moon.
+Results validates that Aldabra is an important refuge for B. latro and may be an important source population from where to repopulate other protected areas in the Western Indian Ocean where populations have declined substantially.
 Our study contributes much needed information to revise the IUCN Red List threat status of B. latro, currently listed as Data Deficient and to leverage conservation efforts for this species.

-KEY WORDS: Birgus latro, population size, spatial variability, seasonal dynamics, moulting, reproductive season, Aldabra Atoll.
+KEY WORDS: Birgus latro, population size, spatio-temporal variability, seasonal dynamics, moulting, reproductive season, Aldabra Atoll.

 INTRODUCTION

-Around 15,700 species are classified as data deficient on the IUCN Red List, meaning that their threat status cannot be assessed due to inadequate information in species taxonomy, distribution, population status or threats (IUCN, 2019).
-These uncertainties impact the likelihood of active conservation measures being adopted.
-Unless directly targeted for monitoring, species classified as data deficient can become extinct or locally extinct before protective measures can be put in place (Bland et al. 2014).
-New information on data deficient species may therefore help fill data gaps in biodiversity indicators, as well as conserve poorly known taxa (Bland et al. 2014).
-The conservation attention towards invertebrates is generally less than that of vertebrates (Collen et al. 2012) and it is crucial to understand the conservation status and trends of invertebrates, since these species are key components for the functioning of ecosystems (Baillie et al. 2010).
+Around 15,700 species are classified as Data Deficient on the IUCN Red List, meaning that their threat status cannot be assessed due to inadequate information in species taxonomy, distribution, population status or threats (IUCN, 2019).
+These uncertainties influence the likelihood of active conservation measures being adopted.
+Unless directly targeted for monitoring, species classified as data deficient can become extinct or locally extinct before protective measures are put in place (Bland et al. 2014).
+New information on Data Deficient species may therefore help fill data gaps in biodiversity indicators, as well as conserve poorly known taxa (Bland et al. 2014).
+Invertebrates attract less conservation attention than that of vertebrates (Collen et al. 2012), yet it is crucial to understand the conservation status and trends of invertebrates, since these species are key components for the functioning of ecosystems (Baillie et al. 2010).